 Effortless investing is a positive benefit of cryptocurrencies

 Nevertheless, most crypto forecasters are predicting exponential growth for cryptocurrencies within the next two to five years.
-To give you an example, Ethereum has grown 400% this year alone.
-Likewise, Dogecoin exploded by 15,000% from the start of this year.
+To give you an example, Ethereum had a 400% growth in 2021.
+Likewise, Dogecoin exploded by 2,900% in 2021.

 These are crazy percentages.
 But, if you buy on the right side of growth, the potential for gains from crypto investing is enormous.